-Free audit and pilot available
+Free audit, digital tools, and pilot support

 Recognition should run like an operating system, not a good intention.